 The Group owns 97.6 per cent. of Los Quenuales, a zinc and lead producer in Peru with mining operations at Iscaycruz (underground and open pit) and Yauliyacu (underground).
-Both operations have concentrators, producing zinc, lead and copper concentrates.
+The combined operation produces zinc, lead and copper concentrates.

 Los Quenuales received community approval to develop a new ore area at Iscaycruz (Santa Este), which has estimated ore resources of 5 to 7 million tonnes and which commenced operations in 2014.
 However, in October 2015, Iscaycruz mine operations were placed on care and maintenance due to falling commodity prices.